 Israeli government meeting to decide on Hamas hostage deal, short-term cease-fire in Gaza

-Prime Minister Benjamin Netanyahu is set to convene Israel's war cabinet and then his full government Tuesday amid progress in negotiations for a temporary cease-fire in the country's war with the Palestinian group Hamas that's expected to see some Israeli hostages released.
+Israeli Prime Minister Benjamin Netanyahu is meeting with his government about a proposed deal for the release of some of the hostages held by Hamas, after convening his war cabinet to discuss it following recent progress in the negotiations.

+Netanyahu did not confirm details of the proposal, but said it has the support of all Israeli security agencies.
+He said President Biden had joined the effort to improve the outline of the deal.

-The proposed deal will allow for an initial group of 50 hostages held by Hamas to be released in phases during windows of pause, CBS News has confirmed.
-The proposed deal, brokered by the U.S. and Qatar, will include a limited six-hour pause in fighting for four days, according to sources familiar with the agreement.
-During the six-hour pause, overheard surveillance will be halted.
+The proposed deal, CBS News has confirmed, would allow for an initial group of 50 hostages held by Hamas to be released in phases during pauses in the fighting in Gaza.
+The proposed deal, brokered by the U.S. and Qatar, will include a limited pause in the fighting for four or five days, according to sources familiar with the agreement.
+During the pauses, overheard surveillance will be halted.

+"In recent days, I have spoken with our friend, U.S. President Joe Biden, and I requested his intervention in order to improve the outline that will be presented to you," Netanyahu said in a statement before the government meeting.
+"Indeed, it has been improved to include more hostages and at a lower cost.
+These talks have been productive.
+President Biden joined in the effort and I thank him for it."

+Netanyahu said the decision before his government "is a difficult decision but it is the correct decision," adding that "the security of our forces will be ensured during the pause and that the intelligence effort will be maintained in those days."

 The deal will allow for the release of Palestinian prisoners — women and children — held in Israel detention centers, with three Palestinian prisoners released for each hostage held by Hamas, CBS News has confirmed.
 That 3-to-1 ratio is notable because there is no cap on potential prisoner releases.
 In other words, the more hostages Hamas finds and releases, the more Palestinians will be set free from prison.